-Click Here to Invest in the next Generation of Creative Leaders in SF!
+Click Here to Invest in the Next Generation of Creative Leaders in SF!

-Chris Babcock Art Prep: Sponsorship Levels
+Chris Babcock Art Prep Sponsorship Options:

-Toxin-Free Paint Sponsorship—$1000
+Toxin-Free Paint Sponsor—$1000

 Under Federal Trade Commission (FTC) guidelines, companies can claim a product is "VOC-free" or "emission-free" even if it contains hazardous substances, provided they are at "trace levels".